brycefrank/pyfor/README.md

 I am also willing to implement features on request.
 Feel free to [open an issue](https://github.com/brycefrank/pyfor/issues) with your request or email me at the address above.

 pyfor will always remain a free service.
 Its development takes time, energy and a bit of money to maintain source code and host documentation.
-If you are so inclined, donations are accepted at the donation button at the top of the readme.
+If you would like to support it, email me at the address above.